 - This event has passed.

-African American Sites of Civil War Frederick – Downtown Walking Tour
+African American Sites of Civil War Frederick – First Saturday Walking Tour

 This walking tour of Downtown Frederick will provide visitors with a unique look into the city’s storied African American past.